-County Lines usually occurs through engaging children into gangs and using them to carry money or drugs from urban areas to suburban and rural areas, market and seaside towns.
-Further information on the signs of a child's involvement in county lines is available in guidance published County Lines Toolkit For Professionals - The Children's Society in partnership with Victim Support and National Police Chiefs' Council
+County Lines usually occurs through engaging children into gangs and using them to carry money or drugs from urban areas to suburban and rural areas, market, and seaside towns.
+Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office here.

+County Lines Toolkit For Professionals - The Children's Society in partnership with Victim Support and National Police Chiefs' Council.

-All staff should be aware of indicators which may signal that children are susceptable or at risk from, or are involved with, serious violent crime.
-These can include, but are not limited to: increased absence from school; a change in friendships or relationships with older individuals or groups; a significant decline in performance; signs of self-harm or a significant change in wellbeing; or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.
-More information can be found in
+All staff should be aware of indicators which may signal that children are susceptible and/or at risk from, and/or are involved with, serious violent crime.
+These can include but are not limited to:

+- increased absence/going missing from school - a change in friendships or relationships with older individuals and/or groups - a significant decline in academic performance - signs of self-harm, suicidal ideation, or a significant change in wellbeing; and/or - signs of assault or unexplained injuries.

-KLS (2021), in the Home Office's 'Preventing youth violence and gang involvement' and its 'Criminal exploitation of children and vulnerable adults: county lines guidance'.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals/groups associated with criminal networks or gangs.
+More information can be found in KLS 2022, in the Home Office's 'Preventing youth violence and gang involvement' and its 'Criminal exploitation of children and vulnerable adults: county lines guidance'.